Drag racing: North America

 The National Hot Rod Association (NHRA) oversees the majority of drag racing events in North America.
-The next largest organization is the International Hot Rod Association (IHRA).
-Nearly all drag strips are associated with one sanctioning body or the other.
+The next largest organization is the International Hot Rod Association (IHRA), one of the major sanctioning bodies in drag racing.

+The World Drag Racing Alliance (WDRA) WDRA is the first fully functioning sanctioning body created (one that actually sanctions facilities) since 1970.

+Besides NHRA, IHRA, and WDRA, there are several other racing organizations were created over the past several decades.
+The Professional Drag Racers Association (PDRA), founded in 2014, races 1/8 mile with events throughout the US.
+The National Mustang Racers Association (NMRA), started in 1999, is considered the leader in Ford motorsports events.
+The National Muscle Car Association (NMCA), is the longest running major street-legal drag racing association.
+The NMCA provides competitive and organized national event competitions from grassroots drag racers all the way to the powerful and fast VP Racing Fuels Xtreme Pro Mod racers.

-Besides NHRA and IHRA, there are niche organizations for muscle cars and nostalgia vehicles.
+There are also niche organizations for muscle cars and nostalgia vehicles.
 The Nostalgia Drag Racing League (NDRL) based in Brownsburg, IN, runs a series of 1/4 mile (402 m) drag races in the Midwest for 1979 and older nostalgic appearing cars, with four classes of competition running in an index system.
 Pro 7.0 and Pro 7.50 run heads up 200 mile per hour (320 kilometre per hour) passes, while Pro Comp and Pro Gas run 8.0 to 10.0 indices.
 NDRL competition vehicles typically include Front Engine Dragsters, Altereds, Funny Cars, early Pro Stock clones, Super Stocks and Gassers.

 The National Electric Drag Racing Association (NEDRA) races electric vehicles against high performance gasoline-powered vehicles such as Dodge Vipers or classic muscle cars in 1/4 and 1/8 mile (402 m & 201 m) races.
 The current electric drag racing record is 6.940 seconds at 201.37 mph (324.0736 km/h) for a quarter mile (402 m).
 Another niche organization is the VWDRC which run a VW-only championship with vehicles running under 7 seconds.

-Prior to the founding of the NHRA and IHRA, smaller organizations sanctioned drag racing in the early years, which included the competing AHRA in the United States from 1955 to 2005.
+Prior to the founding of the NHRA and IHRA, smaller organizations sanctioned drag racing in the early years, which included the competing AHRA in the United States and Canada from 1955 to 2005.